top of page

 2. The Deer Hunter (1968, U.S.A., dir.
 Michael Cimino)

-Who does NOT get choked up when one hears the guitar strains of John Williams’s Cavatina (listen here) from this film?
-The slow pace of the opening third is just the calm before the storm that prepares us for the violent tragedy of the remaining two-thirds.
-The Russian roulette scene in the concentration camp in Vietnam is still painful to watch.
-De Niro gives a simultaneously subdued and powerful performance as Mike (watch the trailer).
-John Woo’s incredible Bullet in the Head (1990) plays an obvious homage to this very great film (watch trailer here).
+Who doesn’t get choked up when hearing the guitar strains of John Williams’s Cavatina (listen here) from this film?
+The slow pace of the first third is just the calm before the storm, preparing us for the violent tragedy that unfolds in the remaining two-thirds.
+The Russian roulette scene in the Vietnam concentration camp is still painfully difficult to watch.
+De Niro delivers a performance as Mike that is both subdued and powerful (watch the trailer)).
+John Woo’s Bullet in the Head (1990) pays obvious homage to this great film (watch trailer here).

 Final scene in 8-1/2

 3. 8 ½ (1963, Italy, dir.
-Federico Fellini) This was my introduction to the world of Fellini—perhaps not the most typical, but I still remember my first experience being suddenly thrown into this colorful, surreal, charming, carnavalesque world (watch the fabulous opening!).
-Marcello Mastroianni plays Fellini’s alter ego as a womanizer with director’s block.
-Though in black and white, it seems to burst with color.
-Strange, but whenever I play the “Préambule” from Schumann’s Carnaval, I imagine the final scene from this film.
+Federico Fellini) This was my introduction to Fellini’s world—perhaps not the most typical, but I still remember being swept into his colorful, surreal, charming, and carnavalesque universe (watch the fabulous opening!).
+Marcello Mastroianni plays Fellini’s alter ego, a womanizer struggling with director’s block.
+Though filmed in black and white, it feels as if it bursts with color.
+Strangely, whenever I play the "Préambule" from Schumann’s Carnaval, I imagine the final scene of this film.

 The miraculous Ana Torrent in The Spirit of the Beehive